sureshvenkatesan/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/repoDiff/readme.md

 # Artifactory Repository Data Comparison

-This Python script is designed to compare two repositories in Artifactory and find the artifacts that exist in the source repository but are missing in the target repository.
-It fetches data from both repositories, compares the URIs, and generates reports of missing artifacts and statistics.
+The [repodiff.py](repodiff.py) is designed to compare two repositories in different JFrog Artifactory instances and identifies artifacts present in the source repository but missing in the target repository.
+It also provides additional features such as extracting and sorting artifact statistics and filtering unwanted files.

-It has same login as the original script in https://github.com/jfrog/artifactory-scripts/blob/master/replicationDiff/replicationDiff.sh and uses the jfrog cli to connect to Artifactory.
+It has same logic as the original script in https://github.com/jfrog/artifactory-scripts/blob/master/replicationDiff/replicationDiff.sh and uses the jfrog cli to connect to Artifactory.